Iya London

 We’ll also explore the UK’s first public Japanese garden, the memorial to the Olympics and visit Television Centre with its iconic architecture.

-War on the Askew Road: a walk
+War and Renewal on the Askew Road: a walk in Shepherd's Bush

 Distance – 1.6km/1 mile – 1½ hours